penge/my-notes/README.md

 Currently, only Google Chrome is supported.
 Other Chromium-based browsers are next to come, if possible.
-Any common OS (Windows, Linux, OSX) is supported.
+Common OS's (Windows, Linux, macOS) are supported.
 Chromebooks are supported as well.

 <br>

 **5. How can I open or edit notes from my phone?**

-If Google Drive Sync is enabled, My Notes will sync your notes to/from your personal Google Drive into a folder **"My Notes"**.
+If Google Drive Sync is enabled, My Notes will sync your notes to/from your personal Google Drive into a folder called **"My Notes"**.

-To get access to your Google Drive from a phone, install Google Drive application.
+To get access to your Google Drive from a phone, install the Google Drive app.
-To open the note, click on in from the list.
+To open the note, click on it from the list in the folder.
-To edit the note, click on the three-circles icon next to the note, and select "Open with" from the context menu.
+To edit the note, click on the overflow menu (the three-circle icon) next to the note, and select "Open with" from the context menu.
-You can then chose a preferred editor from the list.
+You can then choose a preferred editor from the list.

 <br>

 **6. What is the size limit for my notes?**

-Notes are _NOT_ limited in size due to the used `"unlimitedStorage"` permission.
+Notes are _NOT_ limited in size with the addition of `"unlimitedStorage"` permission.

 <br>

 **7. (Google Drive) Where are images uploaded?**

 Images are uploaded to your personal Google Drive under the folder My Notes / assets.
-Folder **"assets"** is created automatically when needed.
+The folder **"assets"** is created automatically when needed.

 <br>

 **8. (Google Drive) Are images stored privately?**

-Yes.
-Only you can see the images.
-If you'd like to share the image(s) publicly or to someone specific, see **Share** button in Google Drive.
+Yes, only you can see the images.
+If you'd like to share the image(s) publicly or with someone specific, use the **Share** button in Google Drive.

 <br>

 **9. (Google Drive) Are images deleted from my Google Drive after I remove them from a note?**

-No. Images continue to be stored in your Google Drive for future uses.
+No, images continue to be stored in your Google Drive for future use.
 This way images don't have to be uploaded again.
-If you'd like to delete the image permanently, go to Google Drive to delete the image.
+If you'd like to delete an image permanently, delete the image in Google Drive.

 <br>

-**10. (Google Drive) How can I insert the once uploaded image after I have removed it from a note?**
+**10. (Google Drive) How can I reuse a previously uploaded image after I have removed it from a note?**

-Go to your Google Drive, see the image you'd like to insert, right-click on the image and click on "Get link".
+Go to your Google Drive, find the image you'd like to insert, right-click on the image and click on "Get link".
-Copy the link and paste to My Notes using the "Insert Image" button.
+Copy the link and paste it into My Notes using the "Insert Image" button.

 <br>

-**11. Is My Notes for free?**
+**11. Is My Notes free?**

-My Notes is available as open-source, free to download, install, and use.
+My Notes is open source, free to download, install, and use.
-Preferred way to install My Notes is from [<ins>Web Store</ins>](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).
+The recommended way to install My Notes is from [<ins>Web Store</ins>](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop).

 <br><br>